testingcan/blog/content/ideological_superheros.md

 craze before, just a marketing coup that will in some years come to pass, after which people won't remember much of the countless superhero films.
 Instead of relegating any explanations to marketing geniuses, we could try to think of the superhero craze as a *Sign of the Times* and thus ask
-ourselves: What does it mean that the highest grossing movie is a superhero movie, the blockbuster to end all blockbusters (RogerEbert.com)?
-What does it mean that Marvel can churn out superhero movie after superhero movie and people do not tire of it?
+ourselves: What does it mean that the highest grossing movie is a superhero movie, "the most blockbuster of all blockbusters"? [(Tallerico, 2019)](https://www.rogerebert.com/reviews/avengers-endgame-2019) What does it mean that Marvel can churn out superhero movie after superhero movie and people do not tire of it?

 I'll argue that the current blockbuster superhero movie we encounter is not unified under one genre.